-The Company's compensation decisions were aligned with its strong financial and operational performance in 2023 and reflected its focus on variable, at-risk compensation.
+The Company's compensation decisions were aligned with its strong financial and operational performance in 2024 and reflected its focus on variable, at-risk compensation.
 The Company's compensation is intended to reward performance and sustained growth over the long term.
+The Company continues to look ahead and evaluate new methods to sustain our pay for performance philosophy, including the introduction of performance based restricted stock units in 2025.